 Aboriginal Art Certificate

-• ART EXPOSE & FIELD TRIPS
+• ART EXPOSE

 Course ID: NATA171

-Name: ART EXPOSE & FIELD TRIPS
+Name: ART EXPOSE

 Students work together to produce the Art Expose which is a 2 day exhibition of all the work students have completed throughout the year.
 Students are required to participate in the planning, setting up and hosting of this event.
-Additionally, students will participate in field trips that provide experiences visiting galleries, speaking to practicing artists and visiting other venues related to the production and sale of art & crafts.
+Additionally, students will participate in field trips that provide experiences visiting galleries, speaking to practicing artists and visiting other venues related to the production and sale of arts & crafts.

 • BEADWORK I